King Æthelred the Unready orders the St. Brice's Day massacre, leading to the killing of many Danish settlers in England.

 French army officer Alfred Dreyfus is convicted of treason in a highly controversial trial, sparking the Dreyfus Affair.

-The new Constitution for Ireland which repealed the 1922 Constitution comes into effect following a statewide plebiscite held on 1 July 1937.
+The Irish Free State repeal of the 1922 Constitution and adoption of a new Constitution comes into effect following a statewide plebiscite held on July 1,1937 and the Irish Free State becomes known as Ireland.
 More

 The Germans sent 136 bombers to the city of London dropping approximately 100,000 (mostly small incendiary) bombs.
 Fewer incendiaries were dropped than in the raids of 15 November or 8 December.